dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Relevance & Authenticity
-Two important topics that determine *search engine rankings* and *Search Engine Resuts Pages* (`SERPs`), and consequently a website's **PageRank** are: `relevance` and `authenticity`, i.e. if the website's results and content are relevant to query and if the website itself is authenticated.
+Two important topics that determine *search engine rankings* and *Search Engine Results Pages* (`SERPs`), and consequently a website's **PageRank** are: `relevance` and `authenticity`, i.e. if the website's results and content are relevant to query and if the website itself is authenticated.

 ### Relevance
 It is determined by various factors such as: